 Rain or shine the regions two main waterfalls are spectacular anytime, You can visit Rainbow Falls in Kerikeri or the Haruru falls in Paihia.
 Following heavy rain the rivers will flood bringing large torrents of water over the waterfalls making it a spectacular site.

 The Bay of Islands provides a host of eateries to choose from in Kerikeri, Paihia & Russell.
-Choose your food interests from The Marseden estate & Ake Ake Vineyards of Kerikeri In Russell there Poroa Bay winery that serves awesome italian cusine or Pizza’s at Omata Estate to the Thai food or indian in Paihia & Russell, Barbecues ribs at Jimmy Jacks to sitting under the large umbrella’s at Alonside, watch the fish in the central aquarium at 35 degrees to simple fish & Chips at “Rays on the Bay”.
+Choose your food interests from The Marseden estate & Ake Ake Vineyards of Kerikeri In Russell there Poroa Bay winery that serves awesome Italian cusine or Pizza’s at Omata Estate to the Thai food or indian in Paihia & Russell.
+Barbecues ribs at Jimmy Jacks to sitting under the large umbrella’s at “Zane Greys – The Deck”, watch the fish in the central aquarium at Zane Greys restaurant Paihia waterfront to simple fish & Chips at “Just Fish & Chips”.
 There is a lunch experience to suit everyone.
+Choose a Restaurant: